Readless

 Event & Conference BriefsCondensed trend reportsAs needed

-These aren't theoretical strategies—they're battle-tested approaches used by partners at firms like Andreessen Horowitz, Sequoia, and Benchmark.
+These aren't theoretical strategies—they're battle-tested approaches used by partners at firms like Andreessen Horowitz, Sequoia, Benchmark, and Union Square Ventures.

 Key Takeaways

-• AI summarization tools can reduce newsletter reading time by 80%
+• AI summarization tools cut newsletter reading time by 70-80%, freeing time for due diligence

 • The best VCs read fewer sources, more deeply—quality over quantity